 (a) The objective of these funds is to generate long-term growth in assets by investing primarily in equity and equity-related securities.
 Redemptions are generally allowed quarterly following the lock-up period of at least 12 months.
-Redemptions shall require no less than 90 days prior written notice, but may be restricted in amount at any given date.
+Redemptions shall require no less than 90 days prior written notice but may be restricted in amount at any given date.
 The capital available for redemption may be subject to redemption charges and may not include capital attributable to funds participating in illiquid investments.
-There are no unfunded commitments at December 31, 2022.
+There are no unfunded commitments at December 31, 2023.

-Valuation methods used for assets and liabilities measured at fair value are as follows:
+Valuation methods used for assets measured at fair value are as follows:

-- Mutual funds are valued at the net asset value of shares held at year end. - U. S. Treasury notes are valued using prices obtained from active market maker and inter-dealer brokers on a daily basis. - Corporate bonds and notes are valued using prices obtained from independent quotation bureaus that use computerized valuation formulas to calculate fair values. - Exchange-traded funds are valued at the closing price reported on the active market on which the individual securities are traded. - Derivative agreement is valued using independent quotation bureaus that use computerized valuation models which include cash flow analysis, credit spread and benchmark rate curves. - Limited partnership select equity funds are valued using the net asset value (NAV) per share (or its equivalent) as a practical expedient to determine the fair value of investments in partnerships or funds that do not have a readily determinable fair value and are not required to be categorized by level in the fair value hierarchy.
+- Mutual funds are valued at the net asset value of shares held at year end. - U. S. Treasury notes are valued using prices obtained from active market maker and inter-dealer brokers on a daily basis. - Corporate bonds and notes are valued using prices obtained from independent quotation bureaus that use computerized valuation formulas to calculate fair values. - Interest rate swap agreement is valued using independent quotation bureaus that use computerized valuation models which include cash flow analysis, credit spread and benchmark rate curves. - Limited partnership select equity funds are valued using the net asset value (NAV) per share (or its equivalent) as a practical expedient to determine the fair value of investments in partnerships or funds that do not have a readily determinable fair value and are not required to be categorized by level in the fair value hierarchy.
 NAV is based on information provided by the general partners or fund manager of each fund.